Susan Y Jainchill RLA, AICP

-Susan is a resident of the Village of Ardsley in Westchester, New York where she sits on the Village Planning Board and is the President of the Westchester County Historical Society.
-She founded Aspect 120 Landscape Architecture P.C. after 10 years as the Technical Director of AKRF's Landscape Planning and Design Service Group.
-Susan earned her Bachelor of Science in Landscape Architecture at Cornell University and Master of Urban Planning at Columbia University’s Graduate School of Architecture, Planning and Preservation.
-She was a Lady Davis Fellow at Technion, Israel Institute of Technology and is a an adjunct professor at Fordham University in New York City.
+Susan holds a Bachelor of Science in Landscape Architecture from Cornell University and a Master of Urban Planning from Columbia University’s Graduate School of Architecture, Planning and Preservation.
+She was a Lady Davis Fellow and is currently an adjunct professor at Fordham University.

 Since you asked…